ducchinhpro123/flashcards/README.md

 This flashcard app helps memorize keywords, and its body is easy to use.
 It is beneficial for memorizing vocabulary.
 The idea for this project came from [Anki](https://apps.ankiweb.net/).
-It supports uploading CSV files to add flashcards quickly.
+It supports uploading CSV files to add flashcards quickly and export as a pdf file.

 ## Home page
 ![Home page](2024-06-20_16-09-home-page.png)